|Oracle® Communications Billing and Revenue Management Setting Up Pricing and Rating

 For information on setting the server time zone, see "Setting the Server Time Zone".

-When a BRM client application or service integration client (such as Universal Event Loader) generates an event, that event includes time zone data.
+When a BRM client application or service integration client (such as RADIUS Manager and Universal Event Loader) generates an event, that event includes time zone data.
 You must configure event-generating applications to generate the correct time zone data.
 This means creating an entry in a pin.conf or properties file.
 See the configuration section of your client application or the service integration component documentation for details.

 By default, in real-time rating an event's end time is used to determine a product's validity.